MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/purchase-third-party-apps.md

 Select **Manage licenses** to go to the Microsoft 365 admin center to view and manage the licenses you purchased.

-Global admins can view the purchases made by anyone in the organization whereas Teams service admins can only view the purchases made by themselves.
+Global admins can add more licenses, remove licenses, and cancel subscriptions for purchases made by anyone in the organization.
+Teams service admins can perform the same actions for purchases made by themselves.
+However, if a Teams service admin also has the Billing admin role, they can manage purchases made by anyone in the organization.

 ## Have a SaaS offer for a Teams app that you want to list and sell in the Microsoft Teams admin center and AppSource?